open-scientific/MFMP-THOR/README.md

 So on this chart you can see the ideal size for a nano bubble is 100nm, Now if you recall that thought, the key frequency if at 100um would be too big for nano bubbles, Now if you look at the different ways to create nano bubbles!

+#### Hydro Dynamic Shear

+With enough turbulence and shear forces, bubbles can be torn apart into smaller bubbles.
+The simplest way to show this is with an aquarium pump of centrifugal design and an air pump and bubbles near the pumps entrypoint, the bubbles exiting will be a range from micro to nano, a laser will show these.
+The water can be bottled and left to settle (laser not may reveal NB once settled enough) and then thrown on floor to induce a shock and reveal nano bubbles to the laser once again.
+The process of sparging involves introducing bubbles into a liquid, in this case we use the stainless steel wire wool to induce turbulence and shear stresses to tear the bubbles into nano bubbles which may collapse and carry out desired effects.
+This is becoming the dominant idea/viewpoint as to whats happening in amongst the complexities.
+More on [Fluid Dynamics Here.](https://www.britannica.com/science/fluid-mechanics/Waves-on-shallow-water)

 #### Pressure Wave

 - [article ref](https://www.nature.com/articles/s41598-018-38066-5)